-WWE News: Bray Wyatt Returns & Brock Lesnar Works Possible Last House Show Match At WWE Boston Event
+WWE News: Bray Wyatt Returns And Brock Lesnar Works Possible Last House Show Match At WWE Boston Event

 — WWE (@WWE) April 1, 2018

 As of this report, it’s unknown if Bray Wyatt will compete at WrestleMania 34.
-The potential spots for him at this point seem to be in the Andre the Giant Memorial Battle Royal or as Braun Strowman’s mystery tag team partner against The Bear.
+The potential spots for him at this point seem to be in the Andre the Giant Memorial Battle Royal or as Braun Strowman’s mystery tag team partner against The Bar.
 However, Bray may simply show up to attack another superstar setting off a new feud for his next story with WWE.

 Fans will be watching WrestleMania 34 next Sunday to see all of the latest action involving Brock Lensar, Bray Wyatt, and the rest of the WWE superstars featured in Boston this past Friday.